 This Morocco E-Biking trip will bring you from souk to kasbah to remote Berber village to mountain pass.
 One authentic experience after another.
 Unleash your inner nomad (on two electric-assist wheels)!DETAILED ITINERARY

-Morocco’s diverse landscapes showcase the beauty of the high Atlas Mountains.
+Morocco’s diverse landscapes showcase the beauty of the High Atlas Mountains.
 Here, you’ll find remote Berber villages, exceptional walks and hiking without the press of the crowd (imagine the throng of people at the central markets!)
-Stretching 2,500 kilometres (1,600 miles) across Morocco, Algeria and Tunisia, the Atlas Mountain range serves as a natural barrier between the coast and the Sahara Desert.
-Morocco has the tallest two peaks in North Africa, Mount Toubkal, at 4,167 metres (13,671 feet), and Ighil m’Goun, at 4,071 metres (13,356 feet).
+Stretching 2,500 kilometres (1,600 mi.) across Morocco, Algeria and Tunisia, the Atlas Mountain range serves as a natural barrier between the coast and the Sahara Desert.
+Morocco has the tallest two peaks in North Africa, Mount Toubkal, at 4,167 metres (13,671 ft.), and Ighil m’Goun, at 4,071 metres (13,356 ft.).

 Shopping & Crafts